SustainableFishingQuotas_Banner1.jpg

 Complications and controversies

 Agreeing on and setting TACs and quotas is often a convoluted and contested process involving international cooperation and negotiation.
 Many disagreements can and do occur due to uncertainties, lack of clarity, illegalities, money, and conflicting interests of stakeholders involved.
-Here are 4 ways the process to set TACs and quotas are complicated and controversial:
+Here are four ways the process of setting TACs and quotas is complicated and controversial:

 1. Lack of data